Celastrina lucia

 Seasonality

-on from April to July, with peak activity in spring.
+on wing from April to July, with peak activity in spring.
 Single-brooded or partially double-brooded depending on latitude.

 Diet

-feed on Vaccinium , including V. pallidum (hillside blueberry). diet not specified in sources.
+Larvae feed on Vaccinium , including V. pallidum (hillside blueberry). diet not specified in sources.

 Host Associations

-- Vaccinium pallidum - larval hillside blueberry
+- Vaccinium pallidum - larval planthillside blueberry

-- Vaccinium - larval -level association
+- Vaccinium - larval plant-level association

 Life Cycle